Marco201604163/ModularArticulation/README.md

 </p>

 The repository as the follow organization:
+- Images: This folder only has project images.
 - Master-RS485-PC: This folder has the Library needed to send commands to the microcontroller from any machine that runs Python.
-Aditionally also as an Example that explains how to send them.
+Aditionally also has an Example that explains how to send them.
 - Slave-RS485: This folder has the Library needed to carry communication and to execute the control routines on the microcontroller.
-Aditionally, it as an Example.
+Aditionally, it has an Example.

 Note: This library is developed in order to use a USB to RS485 Converter on the Master Side, and a MAX485CSA module on the Slave Side.
 It might work with other hardware, however it is not tested.